Ajay1105/React-Keeper-App/README.md

 # React-Keeper-App
-It is React app
-It is note keeping app
+It is React note keeping app